pospi/talk-solidity-blockchain-intro/solidity-notes.md

 <h2>Value types</h2>
 <h3>Constants</h3>
 <h2>Reference types</h2>
+<h3>Data location</h3>
 ]
 .right-column[

 ### Handling Data location

+- Simply declare variables as `storage` or `memory` depending on whether you want them to be persisted to the blockchain.
+No I/O necessary- just assign data and you're done!
+- Add the same keywords to function arguments in order to control the data's *context* when passed in.
-You must declare `storage` in your function signatures if you want to operate on storage data without it being copied into memory first (which is an expensive operation).
-All memory keeps its existing context except for when storage data is passed in as a non-storage function parameter.
+- .caveat[You must declare `storage` in your function signatures if you want to operate on storage data without it being copied into memory first]  (which is an expensive operation).

+#### Cleaning up

+Deleting state variables can be done with the `delete` operator. .caveat[Contract storage is statically assigned at the time of contract creation]&mdash; there is really no such thing as "delete".
+What the operator really does is set the value to the initial value for the type, ie. `x = 0` for integers.
+Because of this, some weird caveats apply when attempting to delete references to already deleted storage variables&mdash; .suggestion[always address the full path to data you wish to delete.]

+#### Reference behaviour

 You can declare local variables within functions which reference storage variables.
 Modifying data via references will modify the persistent storage data the reference is bound to.
-Conceptually this is the same as a JavaScript or C reference- a new memory pointer was created to store a reference to another piece of (storage) memory that was already present.
-Storage addresses and memory addresses are all part of a single address space as far as the EVM operates.
+Conceptually this is the same as a JavaScript or C reference- a new pointer was created to store a reference to another piece of (`storage`) memory that was already present. **Variables are just dumb pointers and don't care whether the address they reference is in `memory` or `storage`.**

-There is no OO-like 'static' in the sense of shared memory space on the class that is accessible by all instances of an object.
-To achieve such an outcome, one would need to deploy a separate shared storage contract to the blockchain and reference its address onto each of your own compiled contracts.

-Deleting state variables can be done with the `delete` operator.
-Note however that since *contract storage is statically assigned at the time of contract creation*, there is really no such thing as "delete".
-What the operator really does is set the value to the initial value for the type, ie. `x = 0` for integers.
-Because of this, some weird caveats apply when attempting to delete references to already deleted storage variables - you should really always be addressing the full path to the data you are deleting in any case.
 ]

 ???
-:TODO: check whether memory keeping context is glossing over it or OK to say

 :TODO: add another slide with an example of what 'handling data location' looks like in say node vs eth